UPPMAX/uppmax4DL/docs/transfer.md

 E.g.
     `/proj/sens2016999/nobackup/wharf/myuser/myuser-sens2016999`

-- To transfer data from Bianca, copy the files you want to transfer here
+- To transfer data from Bianca, copy the files you want to transfer here.
-- To get the files transfered to the wharf area from outside, move the files to you project folde or home folder.
+- To get the files transferred to the wharf area from outside, move the files to you project folde or home folder.

 - Please note that in the wharf you only have access to upload your files to the directory that is named:
    `<username>-<projid>`